-This course offers a multidisciplinary introduction to key debates on language and interpretation within legal theory, and to the interface between the study of language and the discipline of law.
-It begins with an introduction to interpretation as reflecting a set of pervasive intellectual problems in the study of literature, religion, language and culture.
-It then moves on to the study of legal interpretation, focusing on word meaning in law, stressing the sociopolitical dimension to interpretative questions confronted by judges.
+This course offers a multidisciplinary introduction to key debates relating to legal interpretation and legal theory.
+It begins with the similarities and differences between the study of language (linguistics), the study of literary texts, and the discipline of law.
+It then focuses on fundamental issues in legal interpretation, looking at the distinction between legal and ordinary language.
+The course raises issues of word meaning and definition in law, and other semiotic dilemmas that arise in legal interpretation. stressing the sociopolitical dimension to interpretative questions confronted by judges.
 The presentation of theories of language and law is complemented by exercises drawn from decided cases or which reflect real-life legal dilemmas.
 Law is seen in the context of issues such as authority and power; doubt and certainty; meaning and indeterminacy.
 No technical knowledge of law, linguistics or literary theory is assumed.

 - An introduction to meaning and interpretation through examples: concepts, approaches and issues